rexzhang/asgi-webdav/docs/howto/howto-specify-type-for-specific-file-extentions.en.md

-# Howto Specify Type for specific file extentions
+# How to Specify Type for specific file extentions

 change your `webdav.json` like blow: